These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 B. 150 Hz

-T8B - Amateur satellite operation; Doppler shift, basic orbits, operating protocols
+T8B - Amateur satellite operation; Doppler shift, basic orbits, operating protocols; control operator, transmitter power considerations; satellite tracking; digital modes

 Who may be the control operator of a station communicating through an amateur satellite or space station?